williaz/TechRefresher/AWS.md

   - Web Distribution: websites
   - RTMP: Media Streaming
   - only write also
-  - cached for the lieft of TTL(Time To Live)
+  - cached for the life of TTL(Time To Live)
   - can clear cached obj, but will be charged

 - Snowball: big disk for data transport, i/o S3